 Training requirements differ depending on the research programme the student is undertaking:

 - Professional doctorate programmes: students will have an agreed list of elements to undertake as part of their programme.
+DCU has two professional doctorate programmes at present, the Doctorate in Education and the Doctorate in Psychotherapy.

 - Cohort-based thematic PhD programmes: students following structured programmes are required to take the GTEs for that programme, as agreed with their school/supervisor.